japesc20/C950/README.md

 While each key-value pair is stored in an element also referred to as a “bucket”, each bucket typically can contain multiple pairs, in use for collision handling.

 Main function outputs a user friendly and interactive console interface, containing delivery information for all packages or individual packages depending on user input.
-To see the specific requirements for this project, go to ProjectReq.txt.
+To see the specific requirements for this project, go to ProjectReq.md.